 AlwaysOn Management includes full alerting capability surrounding your AlwaysOn environment.
-Fully customizable conditions alert you on both Health and Failover status.
+Fully customizable Conditions alert you on both Health and Failover status.
 For more information, see the AlwaysOn Alerting topic.

 When you monitor the SQL Server instance hosting the Primary Replica of an availability group with SQL Sentry, the entire topology of that availability group displays as part of the Overview area.
 Unwatched instances hosting replicas display with a gray background.

-Note: To enable complete AlwaysOn monitoring and alerting, watch each replica in the availability group SQL Sentry.
+Note: To enable complete AlwaysOn monitoring and alerting, watch each replica in the availability group with SQL Sentry.
 Status information is unavailable for unwatched replicas, including historical metrics, charts, and data pertaining to any associated Send or Recovery Queues.

 To monitor a server, right-click the desired node, and then select Watch from the context menu.